Do Good on a Budget: Cost-Effective Social Responsibility Initiatives for Tucson Small Businesses in 2025

 Do Good on a Budget 5 Cost-Effective Social Responsibility Initiatives for Small Businesses in 2020 1

-When you’re working with a small CSR budget, your best bet for the greatest impact is to hyper-focus your efforts.
+When you’re working with a small CSR budget, your best bet for the most significant impact is to hyper-focus your efforts.

 • One local charity or non-profit in your community